SPRYCEL® (dasatinib) is indicated for the treatment of adult patients with:

 - St. John’s wort may decrease plasma concentrations of SPRYCEL and should be avoided

-The safety data reflects exposure to SPRYCEL administered as single-agent therapy at all doses tested in clinical studies (n=2809) including 324 adult patients with newly diagnosed chronic phase CML, 2388 adult patients with imatinib-resistant or -intolerant chronic or advanced phase CML or Ph+ ALL, and 97 pediatric patients with chronic phase CML.
+The safety data reflects exposure to SPRYCEL at doses tested in clinical studies (n=2712), including 324 adult patients with newly diagnosed chronic phase CML and 2388 adult patients with imatinib-resistant or -intolerant chronic or advanced phase Ph+ CML or Ph+ ALL.

 The median duration of therapy in a total of 2712 SPRYCEL-treated adult patients was 19.2 months (range 0–93.2 months).
 Median duration of therapy in: